hornc/psx-asm-cargo/README.md

 Inspirations:
-* https://github.com/PeterLemon/PSX  (I had the idea to do revist PSX asm, then went looking for prior and recent art, this is what I found)
+* https://github.com/PeterLemon/PSX  (I had the idea to do revisit PSX asm, then went looking for prior and recent art, this is what I found)
 * [psx-sdk-rs](https://github.com/ayrtonm/psx-sdk-rs), although I'm bypassing all the helpful Rust by using `asm!` and `global-asm!`
 * Hitmen's Greentro!!!